Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/conclude.md

 ### 5.**What is Mixture of Gaussians (MoG)?
 How to use EM to solve MoG?**

-is described as a weighted sum of kth normal distribution
+is described as a weighted sum of k-th normal distribution

 - Goal: …. $\sum$ is the variance

 -
 -